atk4/data/docs/persistence.rst

 By changing 'completed' field value, it creates a dirty field inside `$m`, which will be saved inside a `$write_replica`.
-Although the proper approach would be to reload the `$m`, if there is chance that your update to a write replica may not propogate to read replica, you can simply reset the dirty flags.
+Although the proper approach would be to reload the `$m`, if there is chance that your update to a write replica may not propagate to read replica, you can simply reset the dirty flags.

 If you need further optimization, make sure `reload_after_save` is disabled